Seibert Straughn

-Seibert Straughn (born 31 October 1967, in Saint Philip) is a retired Barbadian sprinter who specialized in the 400 metres.
+Seibert Straughn (born 31 October 1967) is a retired Barbadian sprinter who specialized in the 400 metres.

 He won the bronze medal at the 1989 Central American and Caribbean Championships.
 He also competed at the Olympic Games in 1988 and 1992 as well as the 1991 World Championships.

 His personal best time was 45.61 seconds, achieved in May 1989 in Bridgetown.